Harold Urey: Manhattan Project

-Early reports on the centrifugal method indicated that it was not as efficient as predicted.
+Early reports on the centrifugal method indicated it was not as efficient as predicted.
 Urey suggested that a more efficient but technically more complicated countercurrent system be used instead of the previous flow-through method.
 By November 1941, technical obstacles seemed formidable enough for the process to be abandoned.
 Countercurrent centrifuges were developed after the war, and today are the favored method in many countries.

 The gaseous diffusion process remained more encouraging, although it too had technical obstacles to overcome.
 By the end of 1943, Urey had over 700 people working for him on gaseous diffusion.
 The process involved hundreds of cascades, in which corrosive uranium hexafluoride diffused through gaseous barriers, becoming progressively more enriched at every stage.
 A major problem was finding proper seals for the pumps, but by far the greatest difficulty lay in constructing an appropriate diffusion barrier.
 Construction of the huge K-25 gaseous diffusion plant was well under way before a suitable barrier became available in quantity in 1944.
 As a backup, Urey championed thermal diffusion.

 Worn out by the effort, Urey left the project in February 1945, handing over his responsibilities to R. H. Crist.
 The K-25 plant commenced operation in March 1945, and as the bugs were worked out, the plant operated with remarkable efficiency and economy.
-For a time, uranium was fed into the S50 liquid thermal diffusion plant, then the K-25 gaseous, and finally the Y-12 electromagnetic separation plant; but soon after the war ended the thermal and electromagnetic separation plants were closed down, and separation was performed by K-25 alone.
-Along with its twin, K-27, constructed in 1946, it became the principal isotope separation plant in the early post-war period.
+For a time, uranium was fed into the S50 liquid thermal diffusion plant, then the K-25 gaseous plant, and finally the Y-12 electromagnetic separation plant; but soon after the war ended the thermal and electromagnetic separation plants were closed down, and separation was performed by K-25 alone.
+Along with its twin K-27, constructed in 1946, it became the principal isotope separation plant in the early post-war period.
 For his work on the Manhattan Project, Urey was awarded the Medal for Merit by the Project director, Major General Leslie R. Groves, Jr.

 Post-war years

 After the war, Urey became professor of chemistry at the Institute for Nuclear Studies, and then became Ryerson professor of chemistry at the University of Chicago in 1952.
 He did not continue his pre-war research with isotopes.
-However, applying the knowledge gained with hydrogen to oxygen, he realized that the fractionation between carbonate and water for oxygen-18 and oxygen-16 would decrease by a factor of 1.04 between 0 and 25 C. The ratio of the isotopes could then be used to determine average temperatures, assuming that the measurement equipment was sufficiently sensitive.
+However, applying the knowledge gained with hydrogen to oxygen, he realized the fractionation between carbonate and water for oxygen-18 and oxygen-16 would decrease by a factor of 1.04 between 0 and 25 C. The ratio of the isotopes could then be used to determine average temperatures, assuming the measurement equipment was sufficiently sensitive.
 The team included his colleague Ralph Buchsbaum.
-Examination of a 100-million-year-old belemnite then indicated the summer and winter temperatures that it had lived through over a period of four years.
-For this pioneering paleoclimatic research, Urey was awarded the Arthur L. Day Medal by the Geological Society of America, and the Goldschmidt Medal of the Geochemical Society.
-While at the University of Chicago, Urey contributed to the Urey–Bigeleisen–Mayer equation, a model of stable isotope fractionation.
+Examination of a 100-million-year-old belemnite then indicated the summer and winter temperatures it had lived through over a period of four years.
+For this pioneering paleoclimatic research, Urey was awarded the Arthur L. Day Medal by the Geological Society of America, and the V. M. Goldschmidt Award of the Geochemical Society.
+At the University of Chicago, Urey contributed to the Urey–Bigeleisen–Mayer equation, a model of stable isotope fractionation.